tamtemtomm/Compfest-Pocketmed/README.md

 3. Have Fun!

+## You can also check our HuggingSpace space in this [link]("https://xmaulana-compfest-pocketmed.hf.space/")

 ## Installation and usage instructions (for contributors)

 1. Clone this repository.
 You can copy this code to your terminal